-Dr. Watson's professional experience prior to joining NIST in 2002 as a Research Chemist includes employment at Millennium Chemicals, Inc., in Baltimore, MD, 1998-2002 as a Senior Scientist.
-She received a B.A. in Chemistry from The College of Wooster in Wooster, OH and obtained a Ph.D. in Analytical Chemistry under Dr. David Hercules at the University of Pittsburgh.
-Dr. Watson's graduate research consisted of surface characterization and reactivity of Cr/Al2O3 catalysts.
+Dr. Watson's professional experience prior to joining NIST in 2002 includes employment at Millennium Chemicals, Inc. (now INEOS), in Baltimore, MD, 1998-2002 as a Senior Scientist.
+She received a B.A. in Chemistry from The College of Wooster in Wooster, OH and obtained a Ph.D. in Analytical Chemistry from the University of Pittsburgh.
+Dr. Watson's graduate research focused on surface characterization and reactivity of heterogeneous catalysts.
 Many analytical techniques (i.e., Raman spectroscopy, FT-IR spectroscopy, and ion scattering spectroscopy) were utilized with an emphasis on X-ray photoelectron spectroscopy (XPS).
 As a post-graduate researcher at the U.S. Department of Energy at Federal Energy Technology Center in Pittsburgh, she studied methods to utilize CO2 emitted from coal-fired power plants using micro-algae.
-Before working for Millennium, she completed a post-doctorial appointment with Dr. Julia Fulghum at Kent State University in Kent, OH, where she tested instrument performance and applications of a Kratos AXIS Ultra XPS with an emphasis on small-area analysis and imaging of polymers and composites.
+Before working for Millennium, she completed a post-doctoral appointment at Kent State University in Kent, OH, where she tested instrument performance and applications of a Kratos AXIS Ultra XPS with an emphasis on small-area analysis and imaging of polymers and composites.

 Dr. Watson is chair for the IEEE D07 working group, Recommended Practice for Applicability of Methods for the Evaluation of Low and Medium Voltage Installed Cable Systems in Nuclear Facilities.
 She a member of the American Chemical Society, a councilor in the Maryland Chapter, and secretary for the elected Committee on Committees.